doldecomp/melee/CONTRIBUTING.md

 ## <a name="prs"></a>Pull Requests

+If you just matched one function and don't think that you'll be matching anymore, you don't need to create a PR!
+You can just create an issue against the repo with your decomp.me link.
+See https://github.com/doldecomp/melee/issues/530 for more information.

 In order to make modifications to this repo, you'll have to [fork the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your personal GitHub.
 There, you're free to make edits however you want.
 When actually creating a PR, however, try to match whole files at a time as PR reviewers are a scarce resource.

 When you open a PR, the discord #melee channel will be pinged.